sidrahh12/Voting-System-DApp/README.md

 ## Smart Contract

-**Main Contract:** ```VotingSystem.sol``` Features:
+**Main Contract:** ```VotingSystem.sol```

 **Features:**
-Register new candidates.
+- Register new candidates.
-Cast votes for a candidate.
+- Cast votes for a candidate.
-Retrieve information about registered candidates.
+- Retrieve information about registered candidates.
-Check the leading candidate.
+- Check the leading candidate.

 ## Installation